catzy007/catzy007.github.io/posts/2020-07-03-my-journey-to-proxmox-and-pfsense-on-budget/content.md

 </div>

 The Final processor i use is `Turion 64 X2 TL-50` which i got for around 4USD, it works in the first time and still working (at least when this post is written it still do).
-Yeah, it basically works just fine
+In the end, it did work just fine.
 <div class="row">
 	<div class="col-sm-2"></div>
 	<div class="col-sm-8">